Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - **What**: Decide on the software boundary, i.e. the components of a software system to include.
 - **Scale**: The SCI is a rate, carbon emissions per one unit of a baseline called `R`.
 The next step is to pick the baseline which best describes how the application scales.
 - **How**: For each software component listed in the software boundary, decide on the measurement method, real-world measurements based on telemetry, or lab-based measurements based on models.
 - **Measure**: Calculate a rate, an SCI value, for every software component.
-The SCI value of the whole application is the average of the SCI values for every software component in the system.
+The SCI value of the whole application is the sum of the SCI values for every software component in the system.
 - **Report**.
 The SCI has standards for reporting that must be met, including a disclosure of the software boundary and the calculation methodology.

 ## Software Sustainability Actions